 Procter & Gamble’s Products (Product Mix)

 This element of the marketing mix identifies the organizational outputs that are offered to target customers or buyers.
 In this case, Procter & Gamble’s products are classified as consumer goods.
 The company included foods and beverages in its product mix until the Pringles brand was sold to the Kellogg Company in 2012.
-Streamlining efforts to focus the business on the most profitable product lines have also corresponded to changes in Procter & Gamble’s organizational structure.
+Streamlining efforts to focus the business on the most profitable product lines have also corresponded to changes in Procter & Gamble’s organizational structure (company structure).
 These changes were aimed at making the company easier to manage.
 At present, Procter & Gamble’s product mix has the following segments:

 - Health Care